1944 Auckland Rugby League season: Round 1

 Newton Rangers were being coached by Puti Tipene Watene.
 Moana Herewini was the coach of the Point Chevalier side.
+They had a good win over Otahuhu 15-11 with tries being scored by D Walker, Kirby, Len Davies, and Pope with Davies converting 2 and Pope 1.
 There was some controversy as W.L.
 Werohia played for Manukau despite having signed on from the South Auckland league with the Newton club.
 He appeared before the board of control midweek stating that he had thought that his uncle Pita Ririnui would be playing with Newton and later found out that he would play with Manukau, and he wished to now play there instead.
 He was later given permission to play for Manukau.
+He scored 4 tries in their win with lock George Shilton scoring 2.
+Tommy Chase converted 5 and added a penalty goal.
+For Newton, T Kani scored a try on the wing and T Shaw kicked four goals from full back.
 There was no individual scoring reported from the match at Grey Lynn Park between Richmond and Marist.